• Skip to primary navigation

 Gulaman:

-• In a pan over low heat, add 3 cups of water, ¼ cup brown sugar, and stir dissolved.
+• In a pan over low heat, add 3 cups of water, and ¼ cup brown sugar, and stir dissolved.

 • Add unflavored gulaman and stir for 3-5 mins or until frothy.